opennms-forge/onms-k8s-poc/README.md

 **Place the Java Truststore with the CA Certificate Chain of your Kafka cluster, your Elasticsearch cluster and your PostgreSQL server/cluster on a JKS file located at `jks/truststore.jks`, and pass it to OpenNMS via Helm (set the JKS password or update the values file).**

-For testing purposes, use the following script to initialize all the dependencies within Kubernetes (including `cert-manager`):
+Optionally, for testing purposes, use the following script to initialize all the dependencies within Kubernetes (including `cert-manager`):

 ```bash
 ./start-dependencies.sh